Aicha-code/GlobalWarminAwareness_website/README.md

 -**CSS**
 -**JavaScript**

-Originally developed in 2023, it was first published on another account that I no longer have access to — now re-published here.
+Originally developed in 2023, it was first published on another account that I no longer have access to and now re-published here.

 Features:
 -> Informative content on climate change